lsevero/tiny-handwritten-ocr/README.md

 The training set is at the folder digits/ , with the code to train Watson to recognize the digits ('training.sh').

-The code for the app is in the src/ , you could open the 'index.html' with the browser or serve it with python or any static file server:
+You could open the 'index.html' with the browser or serve it with python or any static file server:

 ```python
 #python 3